 The first signs of leg and foot problems can be noticeable after hatch.
-The adult breeding stock needs to be fed a well-balanced diet since the chicks' development depends on the nutrients in the egg from the hen.
+Parent stock (the parent birds) need to be fed a well-balanced diet since the chicks' development depends on the nutrients in the egg from the hen.
 If the breeder's diet is deficient in vitamins and minerals, the chick's quality is off to a poor start.
-Nutritional deficiencies of Vitamin D3, causes soft bones and an increase in lameness in chicks.
+Nutritional deficiencies of Vitamin D3 causes soft bones and an increase in lameness in chicks.
 Riboflavin deficiency will cause a high incidence of curly-toe paralysis, straddle legs and chicks going down on their hocks.